 Sanketa, MA Honours Public Policy

 You will examine the development of policies and services such as healthcare and social security that were created to eradicate postwar social problems, through a focus on the Beveridge Report of 1942, which identified the “Five Giants” of want, disease, squalor, ignorance and idleness.
-Then, using policies and practices in Glasgow as a lens, you will have the opportunity to study current responses to globalisation and social problems such as housing, youth gangs, drugs misuse and urban deprivation.
+Then, using policies and practices in Glasgow as a lens, you will have the opportunity to study current responses to globalisation and contemporary social problems such as housing, excess mortality, youth gangs, drugs misuse and urban deprivation.

 You will study influential ideas and major perspectives on welfare and public policy in order to examine assumptions about the aims of policy and the functions of welfare, including differences in ideological and social agendas in an international context.
 You will study the politics and power dynamics of policymaking, considering how social problems, such as welfare reform, inequality and big data, are constructed and why some are higher on the political agenda than others.